totaljs/flowstreamworker/README.md

 - [Join __Total.js Telegram__](https://t.me/totalplatform)
 - [Support](https://www.totaljs.com/support/)

-This app provides exported FlowStream from th Total.js Flow without UI and without nested worker.
-This app can be provided in the cluster.
+This app provides exported FlowStream from the Total.js Flow without UI and without nested worker, and the app can be provided in the cluster.

 __How to run it?__